 There was no denying that by 2pm the scent of skunk was in the air.
 Clouds weren’t just flowing in; they were pouring in with the sky almost totally overcast.
 I didn’t stress out.
 It wouldn’t be the first time I’d been cheated out of my M42 on Christmas Eve.
 But the Clear Sky Charts was still predicting mostly clear.
 Anyhow, if there weren’t even sucker holes by your old Uncle’s (increasingly early) bedtime, I’d just bring Miss Stella back inside, the work of maybe 5-minutes, one of the prime attractions of the little critter.

 So, Unk settled in with a bottle of sarsaparilla to watch television with the cats and see what would happen.
 I peeped out at the sky every once in a while.
 By 6pm, it was looking a small amount better, and I actually got a look at Jupiter in a sucker hole.
-Naturally, the seeing was dreadful, but Stella had no trouble showing the equatorial banding on and four Galilean moons nicely spread out on each side of Jove.
-Then the clouds cam again, and back inside I went.
+Naturally, the seeing was dreadful, but Stella had no trouble showing the equatorial banding on the disk and four Galilean moons nicely spread out on each side of Jove.
+Then the clouds came again, and back inside I went.